 - Restoring backups as a whole or selectively (Contacts, Messages, WhatsApp and WeChat), it's all up to you.

-- Previewing and exporting your data from backups or directly from iOS devices.
+- Previewing and exporting your data from backups or directly from iOS devices with latest iOS 14.

 Here's exactly how to use it to transfer photos from your iPhone to Mac when the Photos or iPhotos app doesn't work on your Mac; before you start, you need to download, install and run the program.